MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 ## Communicate with users in a Skype for Business Online organization

-If you are setting up external access to let your Teams users find and contact users who are in a Skype for Business organization that limits who can contact their users, follow the steps to set up external access from your domain to the other organization's domain, and then ask the admin in the other organization to follow these steps to configure external access for Skype for Business Online.
+If you are setting up external access to let your Teams users find and contact users who are in a Skype for Business organization that limits who can contact their users, follow the steps to set up external access from your domain to the other organization's domain.
+Then ask the admin in the other organization to follow the steps below to configure external access for Skype for Business Online.

 ![An icon showing the Skype for Business logo](media/sfb-logo-30x30.png) **Using the Skype for Business admin center**